rwdevlead/terraform-codespaces/labs/lab_02_create_your_first_resource/github.md

 terraform apply
 ```

-Review the proposed changes and type 'yes' when prompted to confirm.
+Review the proposed changes and type `yes` when prompted to confirm.

 ## Verification Steps

 Confirm that:
 1. The resources exist in your GitHub account with:
-   - Repository named "terraform-course-repo"
+   - Repository named `terraform-course-repo`
    - Updated description and topics
    - Wiki disabled
-   - Branch protection requiring 2 reviewers
+   - Branch protection requiring `2` reviewers
-2. A terraform.tfstate file exists in your directory
+2. A `terraform.tfstate` file exists in your directory
 3. All Terraform commands completed successfully

 ## Success Criteria